REC - Recreation Management Graduate Program

 REC 400/500 Cr.3

-Designed to equip the student with the basic knowledge necessary to understand and implement the planning process in the development of park and recreation facilities.
-This course is also designed to familiarize the student with federal, state and local statutes, and other related documents (U.S Census, Wisconsin Administrative Codes, county and municipal ordinances).
+This course is designed to equip the student with the basic knowledge necessary to understand and implement the planning process in the development of parks, recreation, and tourism facilities.
+Students become familiar with federal, state and local statutes, and other related documents.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
-Prerequisite: REC 301 or RTH 456.
-Offered Fall, Spring.
+Graduate students have additional course requirements/expectations.
+Offered Fall.

 REC 402/502 Cr.3